gitcoinco/allo-starter-kit/README.md

 }

 // Schema definition
-export const schema = z
+export const directGrantsRoundSchema = z
   .object({
     /*
     initStrategyData expects to be a bytes string starting with 0x.